 Eden and Clay both come from broken homes.
 They have a whirlwind romance that leaves Eden expecting.
 They marry and have a beautiful daughter named Brianna.
 What they don’t have is faith in each other, their marriage or communication skills.
 When Brianna is kidnapped and presumed dead…their marriage falls apart.
 Eden runs from the pain and believes Clay only married her to do the right thing.
 Clay has loved Eden since the moment he laid eyes on her.
 His own fear keeps him from chasing her.
 Until five years later, when someone sends a photo with a message that Brianna is alive.
 What follows, will have you reading by flashlight in the middle of the night.

 I really like protagonists Eden and Clay Larson.
 I found myself cheering for them and occasionally wanting to hit them both over the head.
 It is so obvious to the reader and characters in the novel that they love each other.
 These too self-doubters can’t see how much they mean to each other and are too afraid to open up.
-The children are so loveable and in need of a hug.
-Each child’s personality, fears and needs are beautifully expressed.
+The children are so lovable and in need of a hug.
+Each child’s personal fears and needs are beautifully expressed.
 I dare you not to fall in love with them.
 The other characters in the novel add depth and bring the Bluebird Ranch to life.

 Coble spins a suspenseful tale.
 The mystery around Brianna’s kidnapping, the recent letter and tragic events that occur, will have you turning the pages to discover the secrets.
-This is a faith based novel, but it isn’t over salted and the romance is sweet.
+This is a faith-based novel, but it isn’t over salted and the romance is sweet.

-I will be adding Colleen Coble to my favorite authors list and encourage you to read this delightful novel.
+I will be adding Colleen Coble to my favorite author’s list and encourage you to read this delightful novel.
 Lonestar Angel would be the perfect holiday gift for anyone on your list who enjoys suspenseful romances.

 Never miss a post by adding Caffeinated to your Inbox